-Kátł’odeeche First Nation: Our Land Code
+Kátł’odeeche First Nation: Our Land Code (Land Law)

 Kátł’odeeche First Nation is pursuing a land Code under the Framework Agreement on First Nation Land Management and became a signatory First Nation in October 2017 to move toward managing its own reserve lands and resources.

 A Land Code will be the basic land law of the First Nation and will replace the land management provisions of the Indian Act.

 The Land Code will be drafted by our First Nation and will make provision for the following matters: